xndlnk/microservice-visualization/sources/customized-analyzer-example/README.md

 2. Run `docker-compose up`.
 This will run the following microservices:
 - tadis-ui on port 8080 providing a graphical representation of the system graph.
 - customized-analyzer-example on port 8081 providing the system graph as JSON by analyzing source code in source folder `./dummy-system-source`.
+3. Checkout source code:
+- run: `curl localhost:8081/source/store/repository/microservice-visualization`
-3. Access JSON representation of analyzed dummy system: [http://localhost:8081/collect/system]()
+4. Access JSON representation of analyzed dummy system: [http://localhost:8081/collect/system]()
-4. Open base path to TADIS-UI in browser: [http://localhost:8080]()
+5. Open base path to TADIS-UI in browser: [http://localhost:8080]()
-5. Navigate to HTML view: [http://localhost:8080/tadis/html/]()
+6. Navigate to HTML view: [http://localhost:8080/tadis/html/]()

 ## The Customized Analyzer Explained